 I will be the first to admit, I was not the best student.
-In elementary school I was a “C” student, in fact I had a tutor and my parents/teachers honestly thought I couldn’t read.
-No, I could read, I just would rather go to the play corner in 1st grade then sit at a desk.
+In elementary school I was a “C” student, in fact, I had a tutor and my parents/teachers honestly thought I couldn’t read.
+No, I could read, I just would rather go to the play corner in 1st grade than sit at a desk.

 By middle school I managed to sprinkle in a few “B’s” to go with my “C’s” and by freshmen year I had every letter of the alphabet.